BGCG/project2/README.md

 When the user moved to the next question, I wanted the button to refresh its color back to white (as if you user clicked on the button it would either be red or green and stay that way through the game unless I refreshed it).
 I found the following post helpful on [bobbyhadz](https://bobbyhadz.com/blog/javascript-change-button-color-onclick) helpful in me achieving this.

 When the quiz ended I wanted the page to refresh when the user pressed the 'Restart' button.
 I found the following [stack overflow](https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click) post helpful.

+Intially, the user could select multiple answers so therefore with feedback from my tutor who suggested this would be best to change this, I implemented a disable CSS pseudo-class, in which I found the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/:disabled) helpful in describing how this works.
+Additionally, I found the [W3 Schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp) page useful in infroming me how this would be used in the JS script to disable the buttons.

 For the CSS styling, I was having issues with centering my question container on the page - I found the reply from avdgaag in this [stack overflow](https://stackoverflow.com/questions/953918/how-to-align-a-div-to-the-middle-horizontally-width-of-the-page) post helpful in achieving this who suggests to `text-align: center;` your body element to ease positioning of other elements on the page.